Tick

 • FHA Loans: These are government-backed loans that allow for smaller down payments, making them more accessible for first-time homebuyers and those with limited credit history (580+).

-• Conventional Loans: If the student has a strong credit score (620+) and sufficient income, they may qualify for a conventional loan, which typically requires a higher down payment but offers better interest rates.
+• Conventional Loans: If the student has a strong credit score (620+) and sufficient income, they may qualify for a conventional loan(from Fannie Mae and Freddie Mac), which typically requires a higher down payment but offers better interest rates.

 For those without income or credit history in the US, the most viable option is a parent-assisted foreign national mortgage, which we’ll explore next.